oauthstuff/draft-oauth-par/main.md

 This section gives the error responses that go beyond the basic (#error_response).

 ### Authentication Required
-If the signature validation fails, the authorization server shall return a `401 Unauthorized` HTTP error response.
+If the signature validation fails, the authorization server returns a `401 Unauthorized` HTTP error response.
 The same applies if the `client_id` or, if applicable, the `iss` claim in the request object do not match the authenticated `client_id`.

 # Authorization Request